 Hakuba is an outdoor playground with mountains, rivers, lakes, and more.
 When you play hard, you need to take advantage of every opportunity to rest and recover.
 Say hello to Hakuba’s amazing onsens.
 There is no better way to recuperate from an active day than sitting in a Japanese hot spring.

-There is a reason Japanese bath culture has been around for over a 1,000 years.
-Japanese tourists flock to onsens and locals often use them daily instead of bathing in their own homes.
+There is a reason Japanese bath culture has been around for over 1,000 years.
+Japanese tourists flock to hot springs and locals often use them daily instead of bathing in their own homes.
 The purpose of a bath in Japan, besides the obvious of cleaning your body, is to relax.
-When taking an bath in Japan, you first rinse your body before getting in.
+When taking a bath in Japan, you first rinse your body before getting in.
 Getting in the tub is less about bathing and more about allowing the heat and water to soothe your body and mind.
 The water temperature usually 40-43 degrees C, seeps into your body as you relax and rejuvenate.
 Find out the top 5 health benefits of a Japanese onsen below.

 Japanese hot springs are kept at a piping hot 42 degrees Celcius.
 Some may find this too hot, but if you take your time getting in it’s well worth it.
 Traditionally in Japan, you take a bath/onsen right before bed, it heats your whole body and keeps you warm all night long.
 After an active or strenuous day, the hot water warms your body, improving circulation, and increasing your metabolism, helping you to better relax and recover.

 The geothermically heated waters naturally contain up to 19 different minerals including calcium, sodium bicarbonate, sulfur, and iron.
 As you soak in the hot water these minerals are absorbed through the skin, increasing circulation and oxygen flow.
 According to the Japanese Association of Secluded Hot Spring Inns, onsen minerals can have the following benefits: